chatlean/AMC12_2023_Lean/README.md

-# 2023 AMC 12 Problems in Lean
+# 2023 AMC12 Problems in Lean
 This repository contains our formalization of the 2023 AMC 12 problems in Lean 3.

 ### Formalization